OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 # Neuron Model Generation
 This stage of the pipeline will generate NEURON HOC model files from .SWC morphology files, or TREES Toolbox generated .MTR files which contain multiple morphologies.

 Currently, the pipeline supports the Jarsky model of the CA1 pyramidal cell.
+(Jarsky T, Roxin A, Kath WL, Spruston N (2005) Conditional dendritic spike propagation following distal synaptic activation of hippocampal CA1 pyramidal neurons.
+Nat Neurosci 8:1667-76)

 ## Instructions